Skip to main content

 Dennis Cunningham MD, MHA, FAAP's Profile

-Dennis Cunningham MD, MHA, FAAP Related seminars and products
+Dennis Cunningham MD, MHA, FAAP Related Seminars and Products

 Dr. Cunningham is the System Medical Director of Infection Prevention at Henry Ford Health System.
 Experienced healthcare leader with a demonstrated history of working in the hospital & health care industry.
 Skilled in Infection Control / Epidemiology, Quality Improvement, and Safety Risk.
 Pediatric infectious diseases trained physician with MHA degree.